ClusterHQ/flocker/docs/indepth/installation.rst

 .. note:: The following commands all need to be run as root on the machine where ``clusterhq-flocker-node`` will be running.

-Flocker requires the latest available kernel.

-.. task:: upgrade_kernel_centos
-   :prompt: [root@centos]#

-Flocker requires ZFS, and installing ZFS requires that the running kernel be the one that will eventually be used.
-Thus we need to reboot into the new kernel.

-.. prompt:: bash [root@centos]#

-   shutdown -r now

 Now install the ``flocker-node`` package.
 To install ``flocker-node`` on CentOS 7 you must install the RPM provided by the ClusterHQ repository.
 You must also install the ZFS package repository.